 I experimented – I played around with a variety of schedule configurations

-I concluded – based upon my analysis I determined which scheduling plan was best and started using it
+I concluded – based on my analysis I determined which scheduling plan was best and started using it